 The bottom line is that eels try to get you out.
 I have a client that just lost a deal from an eel he never met and never will.
 What to do?

-Be privy and come in with strategies assuming there will be an eel; you’ll come to discover more often than not there’s one waiting for you.
-There’s an old saying in poker: If you play three hands of poker and you haven’t figured out who the pigeon is, leave!
-You’re the pigeon.
+Come in with strategies assuming there will be an eel; you’ll come to discover more often than not there’s one waiting for you.
+There’s an old saying in poker: If you play three hands of poker and you haven’t figured out who the chump is, leave!
+You’re the chump.
 You have to find out who the eel is before you can take any action.

-We have created a diagnostic tool to help you identify and mitigate your eel here.
-Once you have downloaded the pdf, look at side/page 1 to identify where your eel is on the quadrant.
+We have created a diagnostic tool to help you identify and mitigate your eel.
+You can find it below or download it here.
+If you download the pdf, look at side/page 1 to identify where your eel is on the quadrant.
 Start by identifying how much influence your eel has on the decision.
 Next, determine if the eel is protecting the status quo or an alternative.
 Now read the behaviors of the eel and see if they match what you are experiencing.
 If they do, go to page 2 and learn what to do to mitigate their negative influence.